 The bi-functional module "Inorganic Chemistry and Environmental Systems" provides an introduction to (inorganic) chemistry and to the anthropogenic impact on the natural (near-) surface environment of Earth.
-Two introductory lecture courses ("Inorganic Chemistry I" (focus on the elements of the PSE, molecular compounds derived from them, redox reactions) and "Introduction to Environmental Systems" (focus on Geodynamics, Petrography, Soil Science, Oceanography, Hydrogeology, Geomorphology, and anthropogenic impact on the (near-)surface environment) are complemented by an on-campus laboratory course (Inorganic Chemistry I Lab) and an off-campus field-lab (excursion) to develop fundamental practical skills.
+Two introductory lecture courses ("Introduction to Inorganic Chemistry" (focus on the elements of the PSE, molecular compounds derived from them, redox reactions) and "Earth and Environmental Systems" (focus on Geodynamics, Petrography, Soil Science, Hydrogeology, Geomorphology, and anthropogenic impact on the (near-) surface environment) are complemented by an on-campus laboratory course (Inorganic Chemistry Lab) and an off-campus field-lab (excursion) to develop fundamental practical skills.